connecteev/laravel-email-campaigns-spatie/docs/advanced-usage/handling-events.md

 ## `Spatie\EmailCampaigns\Events\Subscribed`

 This event will be fired as soon as someone subscribes.
-If [double opt-in](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-lists/using-double-opt-in/) is enabled on the email list someone is in the process of subscribing to, this event will be fired we the subscription is confirmed.
+If [double opt-in](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-lists/using-double-opt-in/) is enabled on the email list someone is in the process of subscribing to, this event will be fired when the subscription is confirmed.

 The event has one public property: `$subscription` which is an instance of `Spatie\EmailCampaigns\Models\Subscription`.